alexconst/alexconst.github.io/_drafts/ansible.md

 Because the best way to understand playbooks is via examples the next sections will do just that.
 But be sure to read the [Best Practices](http://docs.ansible.com/ansible/playbooks_best_practices.html) guide first, as it will help making the most out of the playbooks and Ansible.

-# Example 1: SSH keys
+# Example 1: SSH known_hosts management

 Using Vagrant is very convenient when testing environments and provisioning.
 But with each `vagrant up` the SSH fingerprints at `$HOME/.ssh/know_hosts` also get updated which can lead to errors when provisioning.
 While this can be a deterrent for MitM attacks it becomes a nuisance when testing things out in a local environment since it requires intervention with each new deploy, namely by editing `known_hosts` or running `ssh-keygen -R $hosts`.
 A more interesting way to fix this is by running Ansible on the localhost.
 While not particular useful in this case the approach used can be adapted for managing keys in other situations.
 And it's also a good excuse to flex Ansible's muscle.